Avoiding Holiday Weight Gain

 Did you know there are many health benefits to eating chia seeds?
 Many people enjoy this great tasting "super food" as an additive to their muffins, shakes, and drinks.
 You can also sprinkle Chia seeds on your oatmeal or yogurt.
 This super food will instantly add good fats, protein, fibers, vitamins and minerals to your diet without sacrificing taste!

 Moreover, Chia seeds are high in calcium for stronger bones.
 One ounce of the seeds have 11 grams of fiber which will help to curb your appetite and control your blood sugar.
 Also, each ounce of chia seeds has 4 grams of muscle building protein; not bad for a few seeds mixed in with your protein shake.
 Health enthusiasts also rave about the "good fats" in chia seeds.
 Each ounce of the seeds has 5 grams of omega-3 fatty acids thus providing your body with the nutrients it needs to repair itself after a great workout!
 Adding chia seeds to your food and drinks is also another way of adding valuable anti-oxidants to your diet along with minerals such as magnesium, manganese, and zinc.
 You can find chia seeds at most super markets and health food stores.
-Good Luck and Happy Health!
+Remember, knowledge is power!
+Happy health and happy training!

 The Health Benefits of Watermelon